What schools are a part of One Schoolhouse?

 How do schools handle grade point averages and transcripts?

 Each school handles grades and transcripts slightly differently.
-About 65 percent of schools add One Schoolhouse courses onto their student transcripts, while the other 35 percent of schools attach the One Schoolhouse transcript to their own transcript.
-Please contact One Schoolhouse Director of Academics Corinne Dedini with questions on this topic: email@example.com.
+Many schools add One Schoolhouse courses onto their student transcripts, while the other schools attach the One Schoolhouse transcript to their own transcript.
+Some factor grade point averages into student GPAs, others do not.
+Some weight AP courses; others do not.
+We encourage you to discuss this topic with One Schoolhouse Director of Academics Corinne Dedini: firstname.lastname@example.org.
+Corinne has helped many schools determine policies that fit well with their school culture and policy guidelines.

 How do students access the course?